 • The Michigan Potatoes Strategy on Potato Marketing, Mike Wenkel and Nate Chesher, MPIC

 4:45 pm – 6:00 pm Michigan Seed Potato Assoc.
 Annual Meeting

 Management of PVY Through Combined Use of Mineral Oil and Insecticide Along With Other Cultural Practices

 6:00 pm – 7:30 pm Exhibitor and Sponsor Reception

 7:00 am – 2:00 pm Exhibit Hall Open

 7:00 am – 7:45 am Breakfast in Exhibit Hall

 7:45 am – 9:15 am MSU Potato Variety Evaluation, Dave Douches & Chris Long

 9:15 am – 10:15 am Breakout Session 2

-Entomology and Cover Crop Updates - Zsofia Szendrei & Erin Hill, Michigan State University
+Update on Insect Pest Management in Potatoes - Zsofia Szendrei & Erin Hill, Michigan State University